Martin-Lozdan-Parra/PetstoreAPIautomation/README.md

 mvn test -Dtest=<Name of the runner that contains the test>#<Name of the test>
 example: mvn test -Dtest=StoreRunnerTest#createOrder
 ```
-to find the test method name, you can go to the runners class and look at the methods that are below the @Test tag, those are the names you want.
+to find the test method name, you can go to a [runner class](src/test/java/com/petstoreAutomation/runners/PetRunnerTest.java), and look at the methods that are below the @Test tag, those are the names you want.
 [More Details](HowToCreateATest.md)

 ## Reports